Please use the menu below to navigate to any article section:

 2. Your SMSF can borrow to purchase a property

-A SMSF is an entity in its own right, separate to the trustees or you personally.
+An SMSF is an entity in its own right, separate from the trustees or you personally.

 That means that it can borrow funds to purchase property via Limited Recourse Borrowing Arrangements (LRBA).